nick-jonas/assemblejs/README.md

 assemble view
 ```

-Creates a Backbone View and Handlebars Template based on a provided name and description
+Creates a Backbone View, SASS partial, and Handlebars Template based on a provided name and description

 ---